tojeiro-me/Plasttic/docs/README.md

 ---
 -------------------------------------------------
-:loudspeaker:  Working on v2 -- Atomic Design Implementation
+:loudspeaker:  Working on v2 -- Atomic Design Implementation with Sass
 -------------------------------------------------
 ---